2026 Suburban Housing Conference

 Bringing together local governments, employers, nonprofits, lenders, faith organizations, and community leaders, the conference will explore how policy, land, financing, and resident stability intersect to shape housing outcomes across Hamilton, Boone, and Tipton counties.

-New this year, participants will engage in Implementation Lab table discussions, working alongside peers to examine real challenges, share local experience, and identify actionable next steps.
+New this year, participants will engage in a hands-on activity and guided working session, exploring real-world tradeoffs and identifying actionable next steps.

 Why Attend?